Supergiovane/node-red-contrib-knx-ultimate/README.md

 * **AUTOMATIC ENCODING/DECONDING OF TELEGRAM** >Just pass a normal payload to the node (true, false, a string or any nymber) and just receive a normal payload (true, false, a string or any nymber) to use in your flow.

-* **DOUBLE PERSONALITY** >The node can act as a single device (for example having Group Address 0/0/1), or can be used as universal catch all messages coming from KNX Bus (in this case the node will output a comprehensive msg to the flow, containing group address, device name, automatic decoded payload and other useful infos).
+* **DOUBLE PERSONALITY** >The node can act as a single device (for example having Group Address 0/0/1), or can be used as universal node, catching all messages coming from KNX Bus (in this case the node will output a comprehensive msg to the flow, containing group address, device name, automatic decoded payload and other useful infos).
 The node can act as universal KNX sender as well (you can pass a message to the node, containing the destination group address, the datapont type and the payload).

-* **EMULATE KNX DEVICE** >You can use the node to emulate a phisically non existent KNX device.
+* **EMULATE REAL KNX DEVICE** >You can use the node to emulate a phisically non existent KNX device.
 The node will behave exactly as a normal KNX Device and will also respond to read requests coming from the KNX bus, by sending the current payload value to the KNX bus.

 * **ADJUSTABLE STATUS DISPLAY** >You can select what to see in the status (the row below the node).
 For example, you can select to see the current payload value and the last time changed, or the device name as well.